 Johns Hopkins Medicine

-As a member of Johns Hopkins Medicine, HCGH offers residents the opportunity to participate in elective rotations and pharmacotherapy rounds.
+As a member of Johns Hopkins Medicine, HCGH offers residents the opportunity to participate in elective rotations, drug class reviews and pharmacotherapy rounds.
 The goal of pharmacotherapy rounds is to enhance the participant’s knowledge of drug therapies and provide opportunities to present complex and controversial concepts in medicine.

 Effective communication is critical to a pharmacy practitioner.
 Throughout the residency year, participants are given multiple opportunities to refine their communication skills.
 The following presentations are mandatory:

-- A 60-minute ACPE-accredited (Accreditation Council for Pharmacy Education) pharmacotherapy rounds presentation at Johns Hopkins Hospital
+- A 30-minute ACPE-accredited (Accreditation Council for Pharmacy Education) pharmacotherapy rounds presentation at Johns Hopkins Hospital

 - At least five 30-minute case presentations to the HCGH Pharmacy Department

 - In-service programs for the nursing staff, in conjunction with the Clinical Education Department

 - The resident’s longitudinal research project will be presented at the Eastern States Residency Conference

 Elective rotations are available through Johns Hopkins Medicine.
-Residents are given the opportunity to experience one off-site pharmacy practice experience.
+Residents are given the opportunity to experience up to two off-site pharmacy practice experience.
 Schedule and availability of learning experiences may vary.